lmcjt37/l3digital/README.md

 #### Troubleshooting

 -   Static asset issue - Use `npm run clearcache` which will remove all stale data and fix the issue.
--   GraphQl issues - New content and assets can take time to propogate out.
+-   GraphQL issues - New content and assets can take time to propogate out.
 If it's an issue in local development then try restarting your development server.